 Advancements in science have undoubtedly always been a driver for financial gain.
 But despite science’s primordial role in catapulting countries into economic preeminence, science has not had its fair share of spending.
 Most countries tend to spend 1-3 % of their GDP on R&D, the majority of which is constituted by private non-federal contributions.
 This is indeed […]Read more "Why do we spend very little on science?"

-The p-value is perhaps very ubiquitous across all levels of scientific and clinical research.
+The p-value is very ubiquitous across all levels of scientific and clinical research.
 It is a statistical measure that determines whether a null hypothesis should be rejected, by testing the significance of a particular result.
 It is the probability of obtaining a sample outcome, given that the null hypothesis is true.
-In this case, […]Read more "Hunting down the P-Value"
+In this case, the […]Read more "Sir Ronald Fisher and the P-Value"